caltechlibrary/iga/docs/introduction.md

 ## GitHub releases

-Although IGA can be used to produce arbitrary records in InvenioRDM repositories, it's focused on automating the process of creating records for GitHub software releases.
+Although IGA can be used to produce arbitrary records in InvenioRDM repositories, it's focused on automating the process of creating records for GitHub releases.

-A [_release_ in GitHub](https://github.blog/2013-07-02-release-your-software/) is the mechanism by which users can package up a specific version of their software in a way that makes it easy for other users to obtain a copy.
+A [_release_ in GitHub](https://github.blog/2013-07-02-release-your-software/) is the mechanism by which users can package up a specific version of their software or data in a way that makes it easy for other users to obtain a copy.
 Releases are associated with individual repositories and are identified by [git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging); they can contain source code archives (e.g., in [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) format), release notes, and binary assets such as compiled executables.
 Below is the GitHub release page for the record shown in the previous figure.

 <figure>
     <img src="_static/media/example-github-release.jpg">